quietbamboo/EggFormer/README.md

-Nondestructive in ovo sexing identification of Hy-Line Sonia eggs by eggformer using hyperspectral imaging
+Nondestructive in ovo sexing of Hy-Line Sonia eggs by EggFormer using hyperspectral imaging
 ===

 The code implements the "Nondestructive in ovo sexing identification of Hy-Line Sonia eggs by eggformer using hyperspectral imaging".